Ranking hierarchical multi-label classification results with mLPRs: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:notation_model}, we introduce our model.
-In Section \ref{sec:obj_func}, we introduce the objective function \Objective\/ and the statistic mLPR, and we show that sorting mLPRs in descending order can maximize \Objective\/ while respecting the hierarchy.
-In Section \ref{sec:methods}, we propose the ranking algorithm HierRank, which sorts objects by estimated mLPRs under the hierarchy constraint.
-The performance of the method on a synthetic data set and present two case studies is reported in Section \ref{sec:evaluation}.
+In Section \ref{sec:notation_model}, we introduce the notation and our model.
+In Section \ref{sec:obj_func}, we present the objective function \Objective\/ and the quantity mLPR, and show that sorting mLPRs in descending order can maximize \Objective\/ while respecting the hierarchy.
+In Section \ref{sec:methods}, we propose the ranking algorithm HierRank, which can sort objects by estimated mLPRs under the hierarchy constraint.
+Section \ref{sec:evaluation} reports the performance of our approach in comparison with a few other methods on a synthetic dataset and two case studies.
 Finally, we conclude the article in Section \ref{sec:hmc_conclusion}.
-The supplementary information can be found in the appendices.
+Supplementary information can be found at the end of the article.